CCR Preparation Instructions

 Important Planning Notes to Consider Now

-- If your System serves 50,000 customers or above, please start planning to place your CCR online and requesting permission from MDE, if you have not already done so.
+- If your System serves 50,000 customers or above, please start planning to place your CCR online, if you have not already done so.

 - If your System serves 10,000 customers or above, two CCRs per year will be required.
 Please plan accordingly.